NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/veg_structure_and_chm/veg_structure_and_chm.md

                                        vegsub$northing10),
                                FUN=max)

-To get the CHM values for the 10m bins, use the `raster` package version of the `aggregate()` function.
+To get the CHM values for the 10m bins, use the `terra` package version of the `aggregate()` function.
 Let's take a look at the lower-resolution image we get as a result.

-    CHM10 <- raster::aggregate(chm, fact=10, fun=max)
+    CHM10 <- terra::aggregate(chm, fact=10, fun=max)

     plot(CHM10, col=topo.colors(5))

 ![ ](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/Lidar/lidar-topography/veg_structure_and_chm/rfigs/CHM-10-1.png)

 Use the `extract()` function again to get the values from each pixel.
-We don't need a buffer this time, since we've put both datasets onto the same grid.
-But our grids are numbered by the corners, so add 5 to each tree coordinate to make sure it's in the correct pixel.
+Our grids are numbered by the corners, so add 5 to each tree coordinate to make sure it's in the correct pixel.